ARM-software/scmi-tests/readme.md

 The following features or capability additions are planned as part of future releases:
 -   Testing notifications and delayed responses for relevant commands.
--   Test library extension with new test cases for additional protocols as defined in newer version of the PDD.
+-   Test library extension with new test cases for additional protocols as defined in the newer version of the PDD.
 -   Testing multiple commands in a single test case.

 ## Getting started
-Get the SCMI test suite source code from [GitHub](https://github.com/ARM-software/scmi-tests).

 See the [User Guide] for instructions to adapt, build, run the test suite, and interpret the results from the test execution.

 ### Additional reading